cancerit/hairpin2/README.md

 `hairpin2` is designed to flag variants with anomalous distributions indicating that they are artefactual.
 Initially, it was concieved to flag possible cruciform artefacts for LCM sequence data, but the concept extends to other artefacts including artefactual indels.
 It operates on a VCF file containing one or more samples, and alignment files for all samples to be tested.

-Given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `ADF` if they have anomalous distributions, and `ALF` if relevant reads have lower median alignment score per base than a specified threshold.
+Given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with `ADF` if variants have anomalous distributions indicating that they are likely to be artefactual, and `ALF` if relevant reads have lower median alignment score per base than a specified threshold.

 The `ALF` filter indicates variants which occur with poor signal-to-noise, and also provides additional confidence in the `ADF` filter – artefacts with anomalous distributions often cause a marked decrease in alignment score, as is the case for cruciform artefacts.